If you've created a Scratch game and have a Scratch account, you'll be able to easily share the project so anyone can play it online!

 Decide what edits or add-ons are more important.
 Once feedback starts coming in, your young creator will need to decide what they think they'll want to incorporate, and what to shelf for the next rendition.

 Test the game to make sure it's working.
-Last the ultimate goal is to produce a working title, right?
+Last the ultimate goal is to produce a working (and popular Scratch game) title, right?
 So, the playtesting phase will allow kids to be confident in the fact that they reached the level of completion they set off for from the get go.